LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025_08_03/index.md

     )
 ```

-As you can see, If I want to create a new approach,
+As you can see, if I want to create a new approach,
 the only thing that I need to do is to abstract from `GigaModel`
 and replace only the `get_*` functions.
-For example, for my `Convolutional` model which uses `Time of flight` data,
+For example, for my `Convolutional` model, which uses `Time of flight` data,
-I should right something like below:
+I should write something like below:

 ```python
 class GigaTofConv1(GigaModel):